kitinfo/network-gamepads/README.md

 ### Server

 Run the server by starting `input-server`.
 By default, the server listens on `::` port `9292`.
-These settings can be overridden by specifying the environment variables `SERVER_HOST` and `SERVER_PORT`.
+These settings can be overridden by specifying the environment variables `SERVER_HOST` and `SERVER_PORT` or the corresponding command line arguments.

 To connect to the server, users need to provide a password.
 The default password is `foobar`.
-It may be overridden by specifying the environment variable `SERVER_PW`.
+It may be overridden by specifying the environment variable `SERVER_PW` or the corresponding command line argument.

 ### Client